AxelF23/NMT-models-comparison/README.md

 | LSTM + Luong Attention | **8.67** |
 | Transformer | **16.18** |

-The Transformer achieved the highest validation BLEU, outperforming both recurrent architectures.
+Under the selected experimental configurations, the Transformer achieved the highest validation BLEU.
 Luong Attention provided a smaller but measurable improvement over the basic LSTM model.

+The models were not explicitly matched by parameter count or computational complexity.
+Therefore, these results should be interpreted as a comparison of the selected implementations and configurations rather than a controlled comparison of architectures at equal model capacity.

 ### Training Curves